1990 Pacific hurricane season: Tropical Depression Twelve-E

 A persistent area of thunderstorm activity southwest of Puerto Vallarta became better organized and strengthened into Tropical Depression Twelve-E on August 16.
 Moving northwest, the system developed slowly as it was embedded within the Intertropical Convergence Zone.
 Easterly shear kept the system from reaching tropical storm strength and caused its ultimate dissipation on August 19.
-No damages or fatalities were caused by this depression.

 Hurricane Julio

 A tropical wave moved off the western coast of Africa on August 5, moving across the Atlantic Ocean and Caribbean Sea without significant development.
 The system entered the northeastern Pacific Ocean, and became well-enough organized to be upgraded to Tropical Depression Thirteen-E on August 17 while centered 404 mi south of Acapulco, Mexico.
 The depression moved on a west-northwestward track and strengthened, becoming Tropical Storm Julio on August 18.
 Strengthening continued and Julio reached hurricane strength on August 19.
 The cyclone peaked with maximum sustained winds of 115 mph on August 21.
 The storm turned westward and began weakening.
 Julio regained tropical storm status on August 23 and tropical depression status on August 24 before dissipating as a tropical cyclone later that day.
-No damage was reported from Julio.